Codeine Addiction and Treatment

-Prescription pain relievers are a necessary part of medical intervention.
-After surgery, or during times of severe illness or injury, strong pain killers are needed to help patients get the necessary rest in order to heal.
+Prescription pain relievers are a necessary part of the medical intervention.
+After surgery, or during times of severe illness or injury, strong painkillers are needed to help patients get the necessary rest in order to heal.
 Codeine is not the strongest of the prescription painkillers, as it is listed as being only “moderate.”
-It is usually taken orally, and may be used for multiple conditions if pain is severe enough.
+It is usually taken orally and may be used for multiple conditions if the pain is severe enough.
 It is also sometimes used as a cough suppressant.

 What are the symptoms of codeine abuse?